 Around 130 million tonnes of municipal solid waste (MSW) are combusted annually in over 600 waste-to-energy (WTE) facilities globally that produce electricity and steam for district heating and recovered metals for recycling.
-The global market for biological and thermochemical waste-to-energy technologies is expected to reach USD 7.4 billion in 2013 and grow to USD 29.2 billion by 2022.
+The global market for biological and thermochemical waste-to-energy technologies is valued at around USD 54 billion in 2017.

 Incineration, with energy recovery, is the most common waste-to-energy method employed worldwide.
 Since 1995, the global WTE industry increased by more than 16 million tonnes of MSW.
 Over the last five years, waste incineration in Europe has generated between an average of 4% to 8% of their countries’ electricity and between an average of 10% to 15% of the continent’s domestic heat.